 The library is open source, and getting better every week.
 And while we encourage (and hope for) external contributions, we have dedicated staff who extends it continuously – spearheaded by a former lead developer from Embarcadero's VCL team ;).

 We know many Delphi developers feel very strongly about CPU native code.
-New in Elements 9, we have introduced our Island platform, which gives you all the power of the Oxygene language, emitting CPU-native code for Windows and Linux that's every bit as native as Delphi's.
+Back in Elements 9, we introduced our Island platform, which gives you all the power of the Oxygene language, emitting CPU-native code for Windows and Linux that's every bit as native as Delphi's.

 Of course you probably have a good and solid code base in Delphi that you don't want or can't just port over to Oxygene completely – we understand that.
 That's where Hydra comes in.